epigraphy-info/epigraphy-info/partners.md

 ### <a href="http://mizar.unive.it/venicesqueeze/public/frontend/index" target="blank">Venice Squeeze Project
 Collection of epigraphic squeezes of the Laboratory of Greek Epigraphy of Ca' Foscari University of Venice

 ---

-### <a href="https://scrollinhand.hu/" target="blank">Scroll in hand
-An Attempt to Explain a Common Iconographic Motive of Roman Funeral Representations

----